CheesyChocolate/website/content/blog/debugging/index.md

 ![IDE with LSP and quick fix](./fig/pic-2.png)

-With these tools we can easily find any runtime errors in code.
+With these tools we can easily find any compile time errors in code.

 ![Errors](./fig/meme-1.png)